American creates 50 mice in the house and still bathes pets in the kitchen sink - News

-Late last year, Michele Raybon, 51, of Palmdale, Calif., hit Facebook after posting a video of her 50 mice, 25 males and 25 females, bathing in her kitchen sink.
+Late last year, Michele Raybon, 51, of Palmdale, Calif., became a hit on Facebook after posting a video of her 50 mice, 25 males and 25 females, bathing in her kitchen sink.
 The publication received over 350,000 views.

 Michele, who is currently retired, welcomed her first “babies,” as she calls her pets, in 2018 from a breeder in Texas.
 According to the British newspaper Daily Mail, it was from the arrival of the naked mole rats, Elvis and Chuck, and the hooded rats, Lucy and Ethel, that she began to breed the animals.